thriveweb/deking-new/content/services/single-service3.md

 videoURL: ''
 bannerTitle: ' Can I build a deck around an above ground pool?'
 bannerDescription: >
-  Yes, you can build a deck around above ground and in ground pools.
-Pool decking provides a great place to relax for your family, friends and guests.
-  Pool decking can be constructed to extend over the edge of the pool for a totally seamless look and feel or finish flush with your pool coping edge.
+  Yes, you can build a deck around an above ground pool.
+Pool decking provides a great place to play for your family, friends and guests.
+Pool decking can be constructed to extend over the edge of the pool for a totally seamless in ground look or finish under the pool capping edge for possible future liner replacement ease.
 bannerImage: /images/uploads/img_3130.jpg
 bannerButton:
   label: Contact Us